-Before appliance start-up, make sure that the condensate can be correctly removed, in accordance with UNI 11528. after first ignition, check that the drain trap is filled with condensate (Par.
-1.52 "Filling the condensate drain trap").
+Before appliance ignition, ensure that the condensate can be correctly removed.
+After first ignition, check that the drain trap is filled with condensate (Parag.
+1.54).

-Also, comply with national and local regulations on discharging waste waters.
+$Also, comply with \, national \, and \, local \, regulations \, on \, discharging \, waste \, waters.$

 In the event condensate is not discharged into the wastewater drainage system, a condensate neutraliser must be installed to ensure compliance with the parameters established by the legislation in force.